 UVM Subscription Collections Collections

-Most of the video servicesfrom this section (UVM Streaming Video Collections) can be embedded into Blackboard.
-For instructions on how to do this see the page Embed Streaming Video in Blackboard.
+Most of the video services from this section (UVM Streaming Video Collections) can be embedded into Brightspace.

 This resource provides access to streaming videos for the study of counseling, social work, psychotherapy, psychology, and psychiatric counseling.
 Videos often include demonstrations of a certain counseling technique or method.
-Browse by therapeutic approach, counseling method, presenting condition, therapist, or subject and search videos by keyword.
 Clips can be made and saved to a personal library.
 Full videos or clips can be linked or embedded.